-•Word Studies is also needed to complete the Life Skills core.
-The course is offered yearly in a one-week workshop setting.
-Also, students may take Greek 1 and 2 online, and Greek 1. will then count as the final 3 hours of the Life Skills core.
-[Greek 2 can be used as a part of the biblical studies minor - both courses must be completed in order to fill the Word Studies requirement.]
+•Word Studies is also needed to complete the Life Skills core. course is offered yearly in a one-week workshop setting.
+Also, students may take Greek 1 and 2 online, and Greek 1 will then count as the final 3 hours of the Life Skills core.
+[Greek 2 can be used as a part of the biblical studies minor - both courses must be completed in requirement.]